-When one person can make the rules and laws over a land, it is called an autocracy or a monarchy (King or Queen).
+When one person can make the rules and laws over a land, it is called an autocracy or a monarchy.
 In the case of the Secretary of Interior, they are appointed by the President and according to President Trump, the Secretary of Interior is the largest “Property Manager” in the United States (2-20-2020, Trump Rally in Colorado Springs, CO).
-The Property Clause of the Constitution, Art IV, Clause 3, Section 2, declares “The Congress shall have power to dispose of and make all needful rules and regulations respecting the territory or other property belonging to the United States”.
+The Property Clause of the Constitution, Art IV, Clause 3, Section 2, declares “The Congress shall have the power to dispose of and make all needful rules and regulations respecting the territory or other property belonging to the United States”.
 However, in 1976 Congress passed the Federal Land Policy and Management Act (FLPMA) and Section 303 allows the Secretary of Interior to write laws over all federal lands with unilateral action.
-These Title 43 Code of Federal Regulations (CFR) pertain to about 1/3 of the land mass of the United States.
+These Title 43 Code of Federal Regulations (CFR) pertain to about 1/3 of the landmass of the United States.
 CFR is very important to understand, per Barbara Bavis, “How to Trace Federal Regulations”, Library of Congress, 2014, https://blogs.loc.gov/law/2014 , “Our patrons at the Law Library of Congress frequently ask us for assistance in investigating the origins and statutory authority of federal rules and regulations.
 And no wonder–regulations are important to understand, because they have the force and effect of law just as federal statutes do, though they are not issued by Congress.
 Instead, rules and regulations are created by a federal body such as an agency, board, or commission, and explain how that body intends to carry out or administer a federal law.
 In fact, these rules and regulations can often affect our everyday lives even more directly than statutes…”.
-As a result of FLPMA, the Secretary of Interior was basically given the power to write rules/laws over 640 million acres of federal public lands lands, all of which is located within the boundaries of various states.
+As a result of FLPMA, the Secretary of Interior was basically given the power to write rules/laws over 640 million acres of federal public lands, all of which are located within the boundaries of various states.
 To research the rules/ laws implemented by the Secretary of Interior, reference Title 43 in the eCFR.

 What happens if the Secretary of Interior does not understand legislative jurisdiction on federally owned lands?
 Could a CFR regulation be recorded, that is unconstitutional?
 Absolutely, and this article will define that scenario.
 Here is an example of federal agency ignorance.
 Each year the Department of Interior (DOI) publishes the Public Land Statistics Book.
-Did you know that for at least 63 years (1951 to 2013), the DOI’s annual Public Lands Statistics book incorrectly claimed to have “Exclusive Jurisdiction” over all federal BLM lands?
-This was amended a few years ago because an informed individual who studied the federal jurisdiction reports on this web site, submit a FOIA request and received this “unintended misuse” response from the BLM.
+Did you know that for at least 63 years (1951 to 2013), the DOI’s annual Public Lands Statistics book incorrectly claimed to have “Exclusive Jurisdiction” overall federal BLM lands?
+This was amended a few years ago because an informed individual who studied the federal jurisdiction reports on this website, submit a FOIA request and received this “unintended misuse” response from the BLM.
 For at least 63 years the Federal Government claimed all BLM lands were a federal enclave under the exclusive jurisdiction of the Federal Government and no one knew better within the entire BLM agency.
 It’s as if the federal jurisdiction reports on this website had been buried and forgotten.
-One can see based on the FOIA response that the BLM still claims “jurisdiction” over all federal lands, even though they have received no form of legislative jurisdiction from the states over 95% of federally manged lands, this will be explained in detail, within this article.
+One can see based on the FOIA response that the BLM still claims “jurisdiction” over all federal lands, even though they have received no form of legislative jurisdiction from the states on over 95% of federally managed public lands, this will be explained in detail, within this article.

 According to page 895 of the 1962 GSA Federal Inventory Report on Jurisdictional Status of Federal Areas within the State 95% of federally managed public lands are held in a Proprietorial Interest Only and only 4% of federally managed public lands are held in Exclusive or Concurrent Jurisdiction.
 Federal public lands that are under the Exclusive or Concurrent Jurisdiction of the Federal Government are subject to federal enclave laws (18 USC 13 – Assimilative Crimes Act), which gives the federal government the authority to “adopt” or “assimilate” state laws in the absence of federal laws, thus making the federal lands in question a Federal Enclave.
 Two examples of this state cession process utilized to establish constitutional federal enclaves in Colorado; are Rocky Mountain National Park which became an Exclusive Jurisdiction federal enclave in 1929 and the Colorado National Monument (Mesa County – Grand Junction, CO) which became a concurrent jurisdiction federal enclave in 1984.
-Each link on the two above mentioned federal enclaves provides the constitutionally required state cession by the elected state legislature and the official federal recorded acceptance of that state cession, which has been required since 1940, per federal law 40 USC 3112.
+Each link on the two above-mentioned federal enclaves provides the constitutionally required state cession by the elected state legislature and the official federal recorded acceptance of that state cession, which has been required since 1940, per federal law 40 USC 3112.